EVs Are A Niche Product, And Tesla Is Even Losing In This Niche (NASDAQ:TSLA)

 Assuming that worldwide total vehicle sales stayed at their 2019 level of 91.3 million, EVs (and PHEVs) would have to increase their market share from 2.5% to 40.5%.
 As the following chart shows, EVs (and PHEVs) have increased their market share by 1.8% from 2015 to 2019, an average growth of 0.45% per year, with the most recent year showing a sharp decline.
 EVs would have to increase this historical growth by almost 17 times in order to hit ARK's market share target by 2024.

-Within this greatly expanded market, ARK's assumptions mean that Tesla would have to expand its market share from a current 16% to 19%.
+Within this greatly expanded market, ARK's assumptions mean that Tesla would have to grow its market share from a current 16% to 19%.
 By way of comparison, the current market share leader is Toyota with approximately 10.2% of the global market (for all vehicles and not just EVs).
 Toyota (NYSE:TM) achieves this with 5 fully owned brands and 2 partially owned ones, with a very large number of models.
 The runner up (Volkswagen (OTCPK:VWAGY)) has a 7.6% share of the global market across 8 brands and even more models.

 And what has been the recent performance by Tesla in competitive markets?
 For the first 4 months of 2020 in Europe, here are the relative performances of various manufacturers (all of which have been affected by COVID-19 and in a market where Tesla has plenty of available inventory).